gopikasujana/Sumerix-Global-VLSI-Internship/Task-1/PartE/README.md

-# Part E – Simulation and Testbench Development
+# Part E – Simulation and Waveform Verification

+## Objective

+The objective of Part E is to verify the functionality of the Verilog RTL modules developed in the previous stages through simulation and waveform analysis.

+The designs were simulated using **Icarus Verilog**, and the resulting signal waveforms were analyzed using **GTKWave**.

+---

-## Simulation Workflow
+## Simulation Flow

+The verification process follows the workflow:

-Verilog RTL → Testbench → Icarus Verilog → Simulation → GTKWave
+**Verilog RTL → Testbench → Icarus Verilog → Simulation → GTKWave → Waveform Analysis**

+The testbench provides different input combinations to the Design Under Test (DUT).
+The simulation output is then examined using GTKWave to verify that the observed outputs match the expected logic behavior.

 ---